PhyllomeOS/phyllomeos/README.md

 * `dishes`🥨 🥐 🥖 🥧 🥞 🥯 🧆 🧁: read-to-consume and standalone kickstart artifacts, which can be used to deploy complete systems

+Each ingredient represents a feature or a set of integrated features, such as a specific Desktop Environment or a storage configuration.
+    - Ingredients prefixed with *live* such as `live-core.cfg` are to be used with live editions only
+    - *core* ingredients are meant be used in all their respective recipes, *base* ingredients, recommended but optional, and extra provides more stuff (sic)

 ## Development

 Using a pull request, you can suggest a modification to an existing ingredient or create a new ingredient from scratch.

-### Example: add a new package and include it into a recipe
+### Example 1: add a new package and include it into a recipe

 - Add [Luanti](https://www.luanti.org/), a free and open-source sandbox video game engine formerly known as Minetest, as a standalone ingredient, using the `echo` command